History of Pocklington: Early Modern Period in Pocklington

 Pocklington has one of the few Cromwellian charters in the country.
-The town charter was granted on 8 September 1656, one of the few during Oliver Cromwell's 11 years.
+The town charter was granted on 8 September 1656, one of the few during Oliver Cromwell's 11 years in power.

 Pocklington also lays claim to being the last place in England to hold a witch burning.
 In 1630 the parish register for that year records Old Wife Green burnt in Market for being a witch.

 In 1848 a cache of more than 500 coins from 1500 to 1700 was found on the edge of town.

-And 19 years later, the town's most notorious resident Isabella Bilington aged 32 was sentenced to death at York Assizes for crucifying her mother at Pocklington.
+And 19 years later the town's most notorious resident, Isabella Bilington, aged 32, was sentenced to death at York Assizes for crucifying her mother at Pocklington.
 After the killing she burnt a calf and a cock as a sacrifice.
 Her husband too was hanged as an accomplice.

 Early Industrial Pocklington

 William Wilberforce wrote his first public letter against the slave trade while at Pocklington School from 1771 to 1776 and went on to be the driving force behind the abolition of slavery in the early 19th century.
 This is celebrated by the broken linked chain in the present town coat of arms.

 John Wesley, the founder of Methodism, was a frequent visitor to Pocklington in the late 18th century, and is among several notable churchmen, bishops and titular archbishops, born or educated in the town.
 A Wesleyan Methodist Church survives in use in Pocklington to this day.

 Entertainment also earned the town notoriety.
-The celebrated Flying Man of Pocklington, Thomas Pelling, attempted in 1733 to travel along a rope between the church and the Star Inn in the Market Square.
-He crashed to his death fracturing his skull against the wall of the church following a misunderstanding with men working the windlass.
+The celebrated Flying Man of Pocklington, Thomas Pelling, attempted in 1733 to travel along a rope between the church and the Star Inn in the Market Square, Pocklington.
+He crashed to his death, fracturing his skull against the wall of the church following a misunderstanding with men working the windlass.
 He is buried where he fell at the east end of the church where a plaque celebrates his memory.

 In 1759 a Pocklington brewer called Timothy Overland received a piece of land on the York to Beverley road on the southern fringe of Pocklington and built the Pocklington New Inn.
 By 1778, the establishment was a prosperous Coach House at the height of the coaching era.
 The building is still in the same use today as the Pocklington Motel.

 By this time the seat of the Lord of the Manor had transferred to Kilnwick Percy Hall.
 The present house was built in 1784 although there had been a hall there for many centuries.
 Unfortunately, a large section of it fell into disrepair and was pulled down during the 1940s.
 The remainder has (belatedly) been classed as a Grade II listed Georgian mansion.